 My project originates here: from a sort of collective sensitiveness, that can eventually approach a clear resolution only within the intangibility of Faith or the unconsciousness necessary to re-map the historical and geographical properties of the whole planet.

-Revisiting the collective tragedies and faithfully watching over the unknown world presented by the science fiction.
+Revisiting the collective tragedies and faithfully watching over the unknown world presented by science fiction.

 The video artworks Stars (2003) and Earth (2010) are a part of this project I’ve been working on for many years, related to the technological gaps affecting the human unconsciousness.

-Stars seems to be dealing with a starry sky, that in fact is a starry sky colliding into the viewer, or ever a never ending rain of missiles.
+Stars seem to be dealing with a starry sky, that in fact is a starry sky colliding into the viewer, or ever a never-ending rain of missiles.
 The usual poetry of the falling star and relevant message of good omen is distorted into a message of total war and mass destruction.
 The sky has become a dangerous and deadly place.

 This the new story, the new Holy scripture, presenting astronauts and satellites as the new spiritual guides and the cathedrals of such a new Faith devoted to the unknown and incomprehensible.